- 18 trisomy

 Questions on this page

-Translocation trisomy 18 can be inherited.
-An unaffected person can carry a rearrangement of genetic material between chromosome 18 and another chromosome.
-This rearrangement is called a balanced translocation because there is no extra material from chromosome 18.
-Although they do not have signs of trisomy 18, people who carry this type of balanced translocation are at an increased risk of having children with the condition.
+Partial trisomy 18 (when only part of chromosome 18 is present in 3 copies) can be inherited.
+An unaffected parent can carry a rearrangement of genetic material between chromosome 18 and another chromosome.
+This rearrangement is called a balanced translocation because there is no extra or missing genetic material.
+However, a person with a balanced translocation has an increased risk with each pregnancy to have a child with trisomy 18.

 Most cases of trisomy 18 occur as random events during the formation of reproductive cells (eggs and sperm).
 The risk of recurrence of trisomy (21, 13 or 18) in families of an individual with trisomy 18 is around 1%.
 However, in families in which trisomy 18 is caused by a translocation, the recurrence risk is higher if one of the parents is a carrier of a balanced translocation.
 Parents who have a child with translocational trisomy 18 and want additional children are encouraged to have chromosome studies due to this increased risk.
 The risk to siblings of individuals with trisomy 18 depends, in large part, on the genetic status of the parents, as translocation cases can be passed through families with carriers being asymptomatic.
 Genetic studies (chromosome analysis) can determine if translocations are present.